-When someone posts something that needs further discussion, you can directly add it to a Fellow note, like a meeting note, 1-on-1, or shared stream.
+When someone posts something that needs further discussion, you can directly add it to a Fellow note, like a meeting note, 1-on-1, or shared Note series.
 This way you won't forget about it, and you'll have time to discuss the issue.

-Drop yourself a note directly from Teams to Streams
+Drop yourself a note directly from Teams to Note Series

 If you have a random thought while using MS Teams, use the 3 dot menu at the bottom of the text box, then select Fellow to post a thought directly into Fellow.
 You can even make it a talking point or action item.

-Either way, choose the name of the stream/meeting that you would like the note to go
+Either way, choose the name of the Note series/meeting that you would like the note to go